 Additional coverage amounts are available as high as $65 million for qualifying insureds, but applications for higher amounts must be processed through an agent.

-After a policy has been in place at least three years, policyholders can elect to reduce the coverage amount, subject to minimum contractually required coverage.
+After a policy has been in place for at least three years, policyholders can elect to reduce the coverage amount, subject to minimum contractually required coverage.

 Protection Term policies include a conversion option allowing policyholders to convert to permanent coverage through age 70 or the end of the policy’s initial term, whichever occurs first.